Identifying where Metered Dose Inhalers (MDIs) fall down and how an holistic solution with Smart-Tech integration could pick them back up.

 A lot of the other highlighted steps can be grouped by the devices’ lack of feedback.
 An issue that is present through the entirety of the administration process is incorrect breathing.
 Controlled breathing is an imperative action and something that has a serious impact on the success of the dose.
-With just 40% of medication reaching the lungs being the best-case scenario, it needs all the help it can get⁴!
+With just 40% of medication reaching the lungs being the best case scenario, it needs all the help it can get⁴!

-With each stage being entirely reliant on the user, who’s perception of time during potentially stressful situations may be somewhat altered, it comes as no surprise that they are potentially not holding their breath for the specified duration.
+With each stage being entirely reliant on the user, who’s perception of time during potentially stressful situations may be somewhat altered, it comes as no surprise that they are potentially not holding their breathe for the specified duration.
 But without any feedback, how are they to know how when the time has elapsed?